St Mark's F.C. (Windsor)

-St Mark's was an English association club based in Windsor.
+St Mark's F.C. was an English association club based in Windsor.

+History

+The first recorded match for the club was on 18 November 1876, a 2–1 home defeat to Runnymede.
 Its players were pupils and masters attending St Mark's School, under the headmastership of the Reverend E. Hawtrey, whose sons played for the club.
 The school later became the Imperial Service College.

-History

-The club entered the FA Cup once, in 1877–78.
-It was drawn to play Barnes, with choice of ground, but scratched before playing.
-This appears to be because a number of its players had pledged their allegiance to other clubs in the Windsor and Slough area, including Swifts F.C. and Remnants F.C.; the latter club was made up solely of masters from the school.
+It entered the FA Cup once, in 1877–78 and was drawn to play Barnes, with choice of ground, but scratched before playing.
+This appears to be because a number of its players had pledged their allegiance to other clubs in the Windsor and Slough area, including Swifts and Remnants; the latter club was made up solely of masters from the school.

 The club provided three players to the Berkshire Football Association representative side in 1876–77.

-The first recorded match for the club was on 18 November 1876, a 2–1 home defeat to Runnymede F.C, and matches are recorded for the club until 1888.
+Matches are recorded for the club until 1888.
 The club's pitch was also used for fixtures for other clubs in the area, when their own grounds were unavailable; the ground hosted an FA Cup tie in 1883.